T0jal/Storytail/README.md

 The WebApp is divided into 2 parts:

 - Backoffice -> Accessible by the Admin and where he can control de App.
-It has a complete CRUD for books, authors, activities, images, etc. The front-end of the backoffice was made using Laravel Blade Templates and Bootstrap.
+It has a complete CRUD for books, authors, activities, images, etc. The front-end of the backoffice was made using Laravel Blade and Bootstrap.
 - Frontoffice -> Accessible by all and where the books can be read/heard.
 The User also has access to an editable profile page.
 This is a SPA made with Vue.js that consumes our Laravel API.
 Original CSS.
 ## Deployment